makersacademy/news-summary-challenge/README.md

 ## Challenge

 I have created an app that summarises the news.
-I have completed this challenge using a single page web app
+I have completed this challenge using a single page web app design.

 ## What it does